La Trobe Law School Executive

 Professor Lorne Neudorf

 Professor Lorne Neudorf is Dean of the La Trobe Law School.
 He is a qualified Canadian barrister and solicitor and received his legal education in Canada (Juris Doctor, University of Victoria); LLM (McGill University) and the United Kingdom (PhD, University of Cambridge).
-Prior to joining La Trobe, he was Deputy Dean of Law and Associate Professor at the University of Adelaide.
+Prior to joining La Trobe, he was Deputy Dean and Associate Professor at the Adelaide Law School, University of Adelaide.
 Professor Neudorf has taught public law in Canada, the United Kingdom and Australia.
 His research takes a comparative perspective, focusing on legal institutions and the lawmaking process, with a particular interest in delegated legislation.
 Professor Neudorf’s work has been cited by the Supreme Court of Canada, state and federal parliaments and the executive government.
 He has held several research grants as Chief Investigator, including from the Social Sciences and Humanities Research Council of Canada.
-Professor Neudorf is also co-founder and general editor of a new global book series, The Rule of Law in Context, published by Hart/Bloomsbury.
+Professor Neudorf is also co-founder and general editor of a global book series, The Rule of Law in Context, published by Hart/Bloomsbury.
+He is also the Legal Adviser to the Australian Senate Standing Committee for the Scrutiny of Delegated Legislation.

 Associate Professor Madelaine Chiam